JonathanMoreno14/JavascriptNotes/README.md

 ```

-##This fuction has an array as it's parameters
+##This function has an array as it's parameters
 This function loops through a given array 'nums' then searches each number and 'pushes' the odds and evens numbers into their respected arrays.

 ```javascript